CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="Main..prevUserSayId"></a>

 ### Main~prevUserSayId : <code>string</code> ℗
-The id of the last user to user the say command.
+The id of the last user to use the say command.

 **Kind**: inner property of [<code>Main</code>](#Main)
 **Access**: private